dcheckoway/UltrasonicTheremin/README.md

 So I caved and just got a Radio Shack enclosure.
 I'm sure people who do this more often than I do know of cheaper/better sources for enclosures.

+The crappy thing about the Radio Shack boxes is that they don't have any provision for holding a battery.
+I probably should have ordered a cheap battery clip from Digi-Key or something, but I didn't.
+So I fabricated my own using some stuff I had lying around the shop.
+You could probably just jam some foam in there and it would be fine, but my nephew might wang this thing around, so I wanted it to be secure.
+More operation overkill.

 Jumper wires...I went a little overkill, installing male header pins on the main board, and then running female-to-female jumpers up to a connecting board on the cover panel.
 Totally unnecessary, but I wanted (a) to be able